meatball133/crystal/exercises/practice/minesweeper/.approaches/introduction.md

 end
 ```

-For more information, see the [translate approach][approach-translate], or if you want to hear Erik Sheirboom's thoughts on this approach, see the [video][video-translate].
+For more information, see the [translate approach][approach-translate], or if you want to hear Erik Schierboom's thoughts on this approach, see the [video][video-translate].

 ## Approach: Using a data-driven approach